Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Brief review of Higgs- inflationary model

 \beq \xi_s \gtrsim \dfrac{\xi_h^2}{4\pi}\,. \enq

-This inequality allow us to make a perturbative treatment of the model.
-In order to describe the inflationary dynamics of the model, it is more convenient to bring the action \eqref{action jordan} into the canonical Einstein-Hilbert form.
-So that we need to carry out a conformal transformation $\Omega^2(x)$ introducing an extra scalar degree of freedom $\phi$ called scalaron, which comes from the quadratic term in $R_J$.
-Thus, to go from Jordan frame to Eintein frame one has to perform a conformal transformation of the space-time metric $g_{\mu\nu}\to \Psi^2(x)g_{\mu\nu}$ with $\Psi(x) > 0$, where the correct form of it is
+This expression allows us to make a perturbative treatment of the model.
+To describe the inflationary dynamics of the model, it is more convenient to bring the action \eqref{action jordan} into the canonical Einstein-Hilbert form.
+So we need to carry out a conformal transformation $\Psi^2(x)$ introducing an extra scalar degree of freedom $\phi$ called scalaron, which comes from the quadratic term in $R_J$.
+Thus, to go from the Jordan frame to Einstein frame one has to perform a conformal transformation of the space-time metric $g_{\mu\nu}\to \Psi^2(x)g_{\mu\nu}$ with $\Psi(x) > 0$, where the correct form of it is

 \beq \phi = \alpha^{-1}\log \Psi^2\,, \enq